AloisSeckar/nuxt-neon/README.md

 Inputs are being sanitized before applied to database.

+### Server side

+Following server-side util methods are exposed for usage in your server routes:
+- `getNeonClient()` - returns an instance on `neonClient` constructed based on config params (connection-string builder is not exposed)
+- `select()` - server-side variant of SELECT wrapper, requires `neonClient` to be passed as 1st param
+- `insert()` - server-side variant of INSERT wrapper, requires `neonClient` to be passed as 1st param
+- `update()` - server-side variant of UPDATE wrapper, requires `neonClient` to be passed as 1st param
+- `del()` - server-side variant of DELETE wrapper, requires `neonClient` to be passed as 1st param

 ## Module options

 Nuxt-Neon can be configured by overriding the default options values using key `neon` inside `nuxt.config.ts`.